 Other Best RFID Wallets And RFID Sleeves We Recommend

 - RFID Blocking Leather Wallet by RFID Secure – $19.95

 - Aluminum RFID Blocking Credit Card Holder by Shell-D – Out of stock

-- Identity Stronghold RFID Blocking Sleeve by Identity Stronghold – $8.95 for 10 pack
+- Identity Stronghold RFID Blocking Sleeve by Identity Stronghold – Out of stock for 10 pack

 - RFID Blocking Credit Card and Passport Sleeves by Protectif – for 12 pack